-Now that summer is in full swing, it’s a good time to map out places to go kayaking, canoeing, swimming, and even fishing.
+Now that summer is in full swing, it’s a good time to map out places to go kayaking, canoeing, and swimming in Vermont.
 Here are nine lakes, swimming holes, and ponds worth visiting this summer in Vermont.
 (By no means is this a complete list, but these spots come highly recommended.)

 Blueberry Lake in Warren